csirac2/snazzer/README.md

 Some observations:
 * Yes, the verification commands are huge and ugly, but eminently reproducible.
-* The effort we go to list subvolumes in the .snapshot_measurments.exclude file is due to a btrfs bug which seems to awalys give a different bogus atime on any empty directory within a snapshot that happened to be a btrfs subvolume.
+* The effort we go to maintaining a list subvolumes in the `.snapshot_measurments.exclude` file automatically placed in each snapshot root is due to a btrfs bug which seems to awalys give a different bogus atime on any empty directory within a snapshot that happened to be a btrfs subvolume.
   Plain old empty directories created with mkdir have static/stable atimes.